168.

 Taking regular study breaks enhances overall productivity and improves focus (Ariga & Lleras, 2011).[17]

-That’s why it isn’t a good idea to hole yourself up in your room for six hours straight to study for an exam.
-You might feel like you get a lot done this way, but the research proves otherwise.
+You might feel like you get a lot done this way, but the research proves that breaks help you to study faster in the long run.
 So take a 5- to 10-minute break for every 40 minutes of work.

 I recommend that you use a timer or stopwatch to remind you when to take a break and when to get back to studying.